This blog and site are dedicated to the power and promise of professional learning.

 Let me show you around!

-Soon, subscribers will receive a newsletter (about twice a month) with the latest blog article, along with some additional juicy content (can’t tell you what, otherwise, I’d be spoiling it!).
+Subscribers receive a newsletter (about 1-2 times per month) with the latest blog article, along with some additional juicy content (can’t tell you what, otherwise, I’d be spoiling it!).

-It feels great to be writing for this blog again.
-That’s not to say I’ve been absent from writing and teaching.
-In fact, my first book, Designing Quality Survey Questions, a collaboration with my wonderful co-author Kim Firth Leonard, will be published in Summer 2018.
-As well, we recently finished conducting a very popular online course for the American Evaluation Association.
+It felt great to restart writing for this blog again.
+That’s not to say I’d been absent from writing and teaching.
+In fact, my first book, Designing Quality Survey Questions, a collaboration with my wonderful co-author Kim Firth Leonard, was published in 2018.
+As well, we were conducting a very popular workshop for the American Evaluation Association and now offer it as an online course open to the public.

-I continue to write and curate for AEA365 Tip-A-Day By and For Evaluators (check it out!
-It’s free, even for non-members) and I’ve just started writing for Frontline Education’s blog (also free!), while also writing a monthly article on presentations and contributing presentation tools and resources to AEA’s Potent Presentations Initiative (p2i) (all resources on the site are free, even for non-members).
+I continued to write and curate for AEA365 Tip-A-Day By and For Evaluators through 2021 (check it out!
+It’s free, even for non-members) and did a lot of writing for Frontline Education (also free!), while also writing a monthly article on presentations and contributing presentation tools and resources to AEA’s Potent Presentations Initiative (p2i) through 2021 (all resources on the site are free, even for non-members).
+Since 2020, I’ve served on the Board of Directors for the Presentation Guild, serving in the roles of Director of Education, Training, and Advocacy, Vice President, and Acting President.